 Never say never

 Nahin began his video game journey by playing Grand Theft Auto: Vice City, (another fan of Tommy Vercetti and company)!
-Today, he plays a slew of shooter games, including PUBG Mobile, Fortnite, Call of Duty: Warzone, and Grand Theft Auto V.
+He plays many shooter games today, including PUBG Mobile, Fortnite, Call of Duty: Warzone, and Grand Theft Auto V.

 His first dive into streaming started with his YouTube channel in 2017.
 He began with GTA V, which gathered him his first 20 subscribers.
 Unfortunately, this did not sit well as his live stream saw no viewers after some time, prompting Nahin to delete his channel and focus on his studies.